+Why do animals have a variety of senses?
+For example, dogs have a very sensitive nose and alert ears.
+How do animals use their senses to survive?

+• Think of an animal that you know about that uses its senses in a different way to you or has a supersense.
+Describe and explain why this sense is important for its survival.

-- Do you use all of your senses all of the time?
+• Do you use all of your senses all of the time?
 Are there situations where you use some senses more than others?
-Are there times when some senses are more important than others? - If you could choose one sense that would become a super-sense, which one would you choose and why?
-What would this enable you to do that you can't already? - Thinking about pets or animals in your garden... how do they use their senses to find their way around or find their food?
-For example, dogs have a sensitive nose and pricked up ears; butterflies and snails have eyes on stalks. - How could you make your garden more accessible for animals with different senses?
+Are there times when some senses are more important than others?

+• If you could choose one sense that would become a super-sense, which one would you choose and why?
+What would this enable you to do that you can't already?